-As of December 31, 2020, the Issuer had approved Ch\$2.1 trillion (U.S.\$ 2.9 billion) of FOGAPE loans to its SME and middle-market clients.
-In December 2020 the first installments for approximately 50% of FOGAPE loans came due with an initial repayment rate of 99.6%.
-Despite these positive figures, the Issuer cannot assure that these repayment trends will continue in the future and a greater extension of the COVID-19 pandemic could signify a greater deterioration of the payment ability of clients with a FOGAPE loan.
+As of December 31, 2021, the Issuer had approved Ch\$2.0 trillion (U.S.\$2.34 billion) of FOGAPE loans to its SME and middle-market clients, including Ch\$876,698 million in FOGAPE Reactiva.
+For loans under the original FOGAPE program, the Issuer granted its clients grace periods, which have already expired as of December 31, 2021.
+The Issuer did not grant grace periods for the Fogape Reactiva loans.
+Of those under normal payment schedule, over 97% have been paying on time, while only 2.6% show impairment as of December 2021.
+Despite these positive figures, the Issuer cannot assure that these repayment trends will continue in the future and a greater extension of the COVID-19 pandemic could result in a greater deterioration of the payment ability of clients with a FOGAPE loan.